Tests of General Relativity with Binary Black Holes from the second LIGO-Virgo Gravitational-Wave Transient Catalog: Remnant properties

 The log odds ratios $\log_{10} \mathcal{O}^{\rm modGR}_{\rm GR}$ are reported in Table~\ref{tab:rin:final_mass_spin} for each event.
 Among all the events considered, \pyRingHighestTIGERLogOddsRatioEventName{} has the highest $\log_{10} \mathcal{O}^{\rm modGR}_{\rm GR}$ with a value of $\pyRingHighestTIGERLogOddsRatio{}$, which is not statistically significant.
 We also find a catalog-combined log odds ratio of $\pyRingCombinedTIGERLogOddsRatio{}$, in favor of the GR hypothesis that the Kerr metric is sufficient to describe the observed ringdown signals.

 Figure \ref{fig:rin:qnm_deviation_221_pyRing} shows both the 1D marginal and the joint posterior distributions for $\delta \hat{f}_{221}$ and $\delta \hat{\tau}_{221}$ obtained from individual GW events where we allow both the frequency and the damping time of the $221$ mode to deviate from the GR predictions (i.e., the $\mathcal{H}_{\delta \hat{f}_{221},\;\delta \hat{\tau}_{221}}$ hypothesis).
 We only show results from GW events where the data prefer the waveform model with both the fundamental and the first overtone ($n = 0, 1$) modes over the model with only the $n = 0$ fundamental mode with $\log_{10} \mathcal{B}^{\rm 221}_{\rm 220} > 0$.
 The measurements show consistency with GR for the frequency.
 As for the damping time, it is essentially unconstrained, except for events with low SNR in the ringdown (such as \NAME{GW190727A}{}) where the posterior distribution of $\delta \hat{\tau}_{221}$ rails towards the lower prior bound $-0.9$, as the data show little evidence of the first overtone.
-The results broadly agree with previous analyses for GW150914 \cite{Isi:2019aib}, although the truncation time chosen here ($t_0 = \pyRingTruncationTimeForH{GW150914}$ GPS in Hanford) is slightly later than in \cite{Isi:2019aib,TheLIGOScientific:2016src}.
-A hierarchical analysis of the set of measurements using all $17$ events constrains the frequency deviations to \pyRingFrequencyDeviationPop{}, in agreement with the Kerr hypothesis.
+The results broadly agree with previous analyses for GW150914 \cite{Isi:2019aib}, although the truncation time chosen here ($t_0 = \pyRingTruncationTimeForH{GW150914}$ GPS in Hanford) is slightly later than in \cite{Isi:2019aib,TheLIGOScientific:2016src}.\footnote{To err on the conservative side, \textsc{pyRing} internally approximates the truncation time to the next element on the time axis.
+Peak times for all events are available under the \texttt{trigtime} entry of the released configuration files \cite{GWTC2:TGR:release}.} A hierarchical analysis of the set of measurements using all $17$ events constrains the frequency deviations to \pyRingFrequencyDeviationPop{}, in agreement with the Kerr hypothesis.
 The hierarchical analysis is uninformative for $\delta \hat{\tau}_{221}$ within the prior bounds considered.